 In 2016, the FDA finalized a rule extending regulatory authority to cover all tobacco products (including dissolvables) that do not fit the definition of smokeless tobacco products.
 The FDA now regulates the manufacture, import, packaging, labeling, advertising, promotion, sale, and distribution of all dissolvables.
 This includes components and parts but excludes accessories for newly-regulated dissolvables that are not considered smokeless tobacco products.

-Hookahs, or waterpipes, are the first new tobacco trend in the 21st century, giving new popularity to an old form of tobacco.
+Hookahs, or waterpipes, have given mainstream popularity to a cultural and historical form of tobacco.
 Hookah use is most common among 18 to 24 year-olds and college students, who believe it to be safe.
 However, misconceptions about hookah smoking are widespread and need to be addressed.

 The hookah is used to smoke specially made tobacco through a waterpipe.
 Tobacco is indirectly heated with burning embers or charcoal which filters the smoke through a bowl of water.
 The smoke is then drawn through a rubber hose to a mouthpiece, where it is inhaled by the user.